github/docs/content/get-started/quickstart/hello-world.md

 ## Making and committing changes

-When you created a new branch in the previous step, {% data variables.product.product_name %} brought you to the code page for your new `readme-edits` branch, which is a copy of `main`.
+When you created a new branch in the previous step, GitHub brought you to the code page for your new `readme-edits` branch, which is a copy of `main`.

 You can make and save changes to the files in your repository.
-On {% data variables.product.product_name %}, saved changes are called commits.
+On GitHub, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes so that other contributors can understand what you’ve done and why.

 1. Under the `readme-edits` branch you created, click the _README.md_ file.
 1. To edit the file, click {% octicon "pencil" aria-label="Edit file" %}.